 What's perhaps more amazing, however, is that certain dogs can predict when their owner is about to suffer an epileptic seizure.
 Trainers can teach some dogs to help a person in various ways during a seizure.
 In addition, some of these dogs end up developing the mysterious ability to actually warn the owner before he or she suffers a seizure [source: CBS News].
 The group that trains these dogs, Canine Assistants, claims that most dogs develop the prediction abilities within merely a year of being with their owner.
 Researchers are at a loss to explain how exactly dogs can do this.

-To learn more about pets and the amazing things they can do, read the links on the next page.
+To learn more about pets and the amazing things they can do, read the links below.

 More Great Links

 - "Dog-owners 'lead healthier lives.'"
 BBC News.
 Jan.
 21, 2007.
 (March 21, 2008) http://news.bbc.co.uk/2/hi/health/6279701.stm

 - "Learn About Our Dogs."
 Canine Assistants.
 (March 21, 2008) http://www.canineassistants.org/learn_about_our_dogs.html

 - "Sniffing Out Seizures."
 CBS News.
 Sept.
 18, 2003.
 (March 21, 2008) http://www.cbsnews.com/stories/2003/09/17/earlyshow/contributors/debbyeturner/main573776.shtml

 - "The Dog Who Helped A Boy To Speak."
 CBS News.
 March 14, 2008.
 (March 21, 2008) http://www.cbsnews.com/stories/2008/03/14/assignment_america/main3940707.shtml

 - APPMA.
 "Industry Statistics & Trends."
 American Pet Products Manufacturers Association, Inc. (March 20, 2008) http://www.appma.org/press_industrytrends.asp